Optimising Images for the Web: A Guide for Designers

 Test your website's performance.

-Monitoring Your website's real-time performance is very important.
+Monitoring your website's real-time performance is very important.
 It was one of the proven ranking factors of Google.
-You can use free tools like Google page speed Insights to analyse your website's performance and identify improvement areas.
+You can use free tools like Google Page Speed Insights to analyse your website's performance and identify improvement areas.

 Consider image placement